tower1ight/World/0.Sessions and Planning/C.04/Session/C.04.13.md

 - the stalk seer
 	- saw the stalk seer, shared moments of your past, "inocuous" moments of home
 	- salk seer accepted payment and told you to finish your task, to hunt down the mindless, that they are "moving" and that you would find answers at the battlefield
-	- upon prompting poe took off their mask aand began the process o
+	- upon prompting poe took off their mask aand began the process of changing
 # Impressions
+- really good session
+- omens were pretty condensed but lots of good stuff
+- poe taking off their mask went really well, i nailed the description
 -